clinfo/DEFMap/README.md

 - Pymol (optional):
 - [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/) (optional):

+## Hardware requirements
+DEFMap requires no specific high-end computer.
+For optimal performance, we recommended a computer with the following specs:
+- RAM: 96+GB
+- CPU: 12+ cores, 2.60 GHz.
+- GPU: NVIDIA GeForce GTX1080Ti (or better GPU)

 ## Setup
 Please refer to the following [link](doc/setup.md).
 Typical installation time is expected to be less than 30 minutes.